 -You can also select the other option to apply your modification only to the variant of the French language used on the visited site.
-In the above example, selecting “Only fr-FR” applies your change to French spoken in France and will show on the visited site
+Selecting “Only fr-FR” applies your change to French spoken in France and will not apply on French spoken in Canada.

 E. Hit the “Update translation” button

 F. If the modification is successful, the translation segment will be updated in the list and a confirmation message will appear.
 Else, an error message will be displayed.
 If there is an error, you can reload your site’s page and retry.
 If this still does not work, please contact us.

 To view your modified translations, you will need to refresh your browser.
 If modified translations do not appear immediately, please wait for a couple of hours till changes are deployed.

 While proofreading your site, it may be useful to not only edit segments but also mark segments that you reviewed.
 This will facilitate your tasks when doing regular proofreading as you won't need to review segments twice.
 Remember, that you can easily distinguish segments that are automatically translated by our machine translation from those that were previously either edited or reviewed.
 You will then be able to focus on segments that were not reviewed by a human yet.

 A. Mark a single segment as reviewed